Is Jesus the only way?

 The reason this is a question worth taking seriously, rather than just one religion's preference among many, is because of what the founder of the religion did, not just what he said.

-If Jesus had only said "I am the way" and then died and stayed dead, the claim would belong on the shelf with the other claims made by other teachers.
-The reason it has any continued standing — the reason any of this is even on the table — is that the earliest witnesses said the tomb was empty and they had seen him alive.
-Without the resurrection, the exclusivity claim is irresponsible.
-With the resurrection, it is the most important thing anyone has ever said.
+If Jesus had only said "I am the way" and then died and stayed dead, the claim would belong on the shelf with the claims made by every other teacher who has claimed too much.
+The reason it has any continued standing — the reason any of this is on the table at all — is that the earliest witnesses said his tomb was empty three days after his execution, and that they had seen him alive in multiple places, over a six-week period, in groups large enough that they invited people to go ask the witnesses.

 What about right now